younited/clammit/README.md

 ## Metrics

 Clammit can send metrics to a StatsD server.
-To enable this, configure the `statsd-address` and `statsd-namespace` settings in the configuration file.
+To enable this, configure the `statsd-address`, `statsd-namespace`, and `statsd-tags` settings in the configuration file.

 Metrics collected include: